armycodes/armycodes/README.md

 ## 📌 Projects

+## 🎧 Echoa (Currently working on this)

+**Echoa** is a design-first music web application focused on creating a cinematic and minimal listening experience.
+Inspired by vinyl culture, Echoa emphasizes smooth motion, clean typography, and intentional UX rather than cluttered autoplay interfaces.

+The project integrates **Spotify authentication** to personalize the experience and is being built step-by-step using production-grade frontend and backend practices.

+### Tech Stack
+- React (Vite)
+- Modern CSS animations
+- Spotify OAuth (in progress)
+- Node.js & Express (planned)
+- Mostly MERN STACK

+🚧 Currently building authentication flow and home experience.

 🔹 **Web Workspace for Writers**
 A full-stack web application designed to help writers manage:
 - Work-in-progress (WIP)